-A limitation of our study is that intratumor heterogeneity was analyzed only on the level of morphology and IHC.
-In line with earlier findings, phenotype-genotype correlation studies have shown that genetic heterogeneity frequently goes along with morphologic and immune-phenotypic heterogeneity (33).
-Because we could not find morphologic and/or immune-phenotypical intratumor heterogeneity except for nodule-in-nodule growth in one model (Mcl-1^{Δhep}), we did not follow up on microdissection of the lesions.
-Another limitation of our study regards imaging and treatment responses in preclinical models, which were performed in a study by Gross and colleagues (12).
-This study compared the DEN model with the allograft model McA looking at tumor imaging in conjunction with histopathology, CGH, and treatment response.
+A limitation of our study is that intratumor heterogeneity was analyzed only on the level of morphology and immunohistochemistry.
+In line with earlier findings, the phenotype-genotype correlations studies have shown that genetic heterogeneity frequently goes along with morphological and immune-phenotypic heterogeneity (33).
+Since we could not find morphological and/or immune-phenotypical intratumor heterogeneity except for nodule-in-nodule growth in one model (Mcl-1^{Δhep}), we did not follow up on microdissection of the lesions.
+Another limitation of our study regards imaging and treatment responses in preclinical models, that were performed in a study by Gross et al. (12) .This study compared the DEN model to the allograft model McA looking at tumor imaging in conjunction with histopathology, CGH and treatment response.

-Regarding the recent interest in the immune microenviroment (48, 49) with focus on T cells in NASH (37, 50), mainly the AlbLT $\alpha\beta$ model seems to have the potential for consecutive subtyping of lymphocytes and PD-L1 expression analysis.
-A response rate of 20% for PD-1 (anti-programmed cell death-1 antibody) monotherapy in phase I/II trials has been attributed to the refractory immune-suppressive status in liver cancer patients (51), which needs further investigation.
+Regarding the recent interest in the immune microenviroment (48, 49) with focus on T-cells in NASH (37, 50), mainly the AlbLTαβ model seems to have potential for consecutive subtyping of lymphocytes and PD-L1 expression analysis.
+A response rate of 20% for PD-1 (anti-programmed cell death-1 antibody) monotherapy in phase I/II trials has been attributed to the refractory immune suppressive status in liver cancer patients (51), which needs further investigation.

-In summary, contemporary preclinical models may be assigned to etiology-dependent patient groups and should account for inter- and intratumor heterogeneity.
+In summary, contemporary preclinical models may be assigned to etiologydependent patient groups and should account for inter-and intratumor heterogeneity.
 This holds implications for the preclinical testing of targeted treatments and could improve patient management.